kumaranshu72/spotter/README.md

 # Spotter
-Spotter is backend service for tiyaka.
+Spotter are the backend service for tiyaka.

 # Pre Setup Instruction